Gaston, Marquis de Galliffet: Military interventions and Minister of War

 On the general reorganisation of the army, he commanded the 31st infantry brigade.
 Promoted General de Division in 1875, he successively commanded the 15th Infantry Division at Dijon, the IX Army Corps at Tours, and in 1882 the XII Army Corps at Limoges.
 In 1885, he became a member of the Conseil Supérieur de la Guerre.
 He conducted the cavalry manoeuvres in successive years, and attained a Europe-wide reputation on all cavalry questions and, indeed, as an army commander.

 Decorated Grand Officer of the Legion of Honour in 1880 by Léon Gambetta, he was appointed governor of Paris.
 In 1887, he was also decorated with the Grand Cross of the Legion of Honour.
 He then received the Médaille militaire for his able conduct of the autumn manoeuvres in 1891.
 After again commanding at the manoeuvres of 1894, he retired from the active list.

 Later, he took an important part in French politics, as war minister (June 1899 to May 1900) in Waldeck-Rousseau's cabinet, and distinguished himself by the firmness with which he dealt with cases of unrest in the army in the midst of the Dreyfus affair.
 Galliffet then retired into private life, and died on 8 July 1909 in Paris, aged 79.

+In popular culture

+In Russian the word galifé (галифе), a type of flared-hip breeches once used in the military and similar to the original design of jodhpurs, is named after Galliffet.